euphonie/study-notes/Engineering Tools/Cloud/GCP/GKE.md

 - Kubernetes as a managed service in the cloud
 - Support different machine types, numbers of nodes and network settings
+- **Pod**
+	- Abstraction used to deploy containers
+	- Is the smallest deployable unit in Kubernetes
+	- Is usual to have only one container in a pod, but containers with h
 - One can be created through the Google Cloud Console or a command provided in Google Cloud SDK

 ```ssh